apache/phoenix-site/site/source/src/site/markdown/joins.md

     2. SCAN Orders JOIN HASH[0]; CLOSE HASH[0] --> BUILD HASH[1]
     3. SCAN Items JOIN HASH[1] --> Final Resultset

 It is also worth mentioning that not the entire dataset of the table should be counted into the memory consumption.
-Instead, only those columns used by the query, and of only the records that satisfy the predicates will be built into the server hash map.
+Instead, only those columns used by the query, and of only the records that satisfy the predicates will be built into the server hash table.

 ## Limitations

-In our Phoenix 3.2 and 4.2 releases, joins have the following restrictions:
+In our Phoenix 3.3.0 and 4.3.0 releases, joins have the following restrictions and improvements to be made:

-1. FULL OUTER JOIN and CROSS JOIN are not supported.
-2. Equi-joins: Only equality (=) comparison is supported in joining conditions (conditions that specify the connecting rules between the two sides of the join operator).
-However there is no restriction on other predicates in the ON clause concerning only one side of the join operator.
-3. [PHOENIX-1179](https://issues.apache.org/jira/browse/PHOENIX-1179): Joins between two large tables that can neither fit into memory.
+1. [PHOENIX-1555](https://issues.apache.org/jira/browse/PHOENIX-1555): Fallback to many-to-many join if hash join fails due to insufficient memory.
+2. [PHOENIX-1556](https://issues.apache.org/jira/browse/PHOENIX-1556): Base hash join versus many-to-many decision on how many guideposts will be traversed for RHS table(s).

-Continuous efforts are being made to enhance Phoenix with more complete join functionalities.
+Continuous efforts are being made to bring in more performance enhancement for join queries based on table statistics.
 Please refer to our [Roadmap](roadmap.html) for more information.